JJGOD-13/1056-Code_Venture/README.md

 - icon.png - the logo image for the login page

 # Usage

+The CodeVenture software is used by running the tkinterest.py file.

 The users first need to register their account on CodeVenture to have access to all the features.
 Once registered, they can login with their registered username and password.